Skip to Content

 But when stubble is left to roam it can make it look very accidental.
 Like you just woke up and forgot to shave.
 That’s the difficulty you face.

 But it does need attention.
-If you need to look sharp every day, you’ll need to tend to it every day, or at least every other day.
+If you need to look sharp every day, you’ll need to tend to it often.

 As I mentioned earlier, certain areas of a beard (including stubble) just grow patchier than others.
 This is normal in the sense that it’s very frequently seen.